mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 ## Menu key
 - .crt-files doesn't work with C= + F7, so as workaround SHIFT + F7 is F12.
-- (After problem is fixed, I change back to that Commodore key + F7 sends F12 (Menu))

 ## Testing
 - https://keycode.info/